From screen to classroom — truth-telling that teaches, heals, and connects.

 The MLA Educational Series is a comprehensive, interdisciplinary learning program grounded in First Nations knowledge systems, scientific research, and historical truth-telling.
 It is designed to connect learners to Country—through geology, ecology, culture, language, and story—tracing relationships across deep time into the present.

-Developed alongside the feature film Magic Lands – Purra and Buckley’s Chance, the series offers a rich exploration of Victoria’s landscapes and the knowledge systems of its First Peoples.
+Developed alongside the feature film Magic Lands, Ngarram: Where Two Worlds Collide, the series offers a rich exploration of Victoria’s landscapes and the knowledge systems of its First Peoples.
 Drawing on more than 800 referenced articles and years of research across Victoria, Australia, and global contexts (Vegter, 2025), the program integrates disciplines including archaeology, geology, ecology, and Indigenous cultural sciences to reveal the interconnected story of land, life, and identity.

 As the Magic Lands film projects move through production and completion, on-Country cultural infrastructure will be developed, enabling the full delivery of structured courses, immersive education experiences, and Indigenous-led tourism initiatives.
 These next stages will transform the series from a digital knowledge base into a living, place-based learning environment.